 This seems an odd situation as I imagine use of the data in this way would be a reasonably common requirement.

-#3 Updated by Peter Lynn over 5 years ago
+#3 Updated by Peter Lynn almost 6 years ago

 This is essentially a trade-off between bias and variance.
 As you say, using all the cases but no weighting will (appear to*) minimise the variance, whereas weighting is designed to reduce the bias (due to non-response), but comes at the price of sacrificing some sample.

 The reason that some sample has to be sacrificed is that those cases are devoid of the relevant auxiliary data needed to make the weighting adjustment, due to not having responded at the other wave.
 This is not the only way to do weighting.
 We could have kept those cases in by using a much slimmer set of auxiliary variables (e.g. only sample frame/first wave variables), but that would have weakened the weighting's power to reduce bias.
 It would also complicate the task of producing the weights, as each weight would have to be re-calculated 'from scratch' at each wave, rather than starting with an existing (previous wave) weight and making a relatively simple adjustment.